6 New Employment Laws to Ensure Compliance in 2020January 07, 2020 Blog Post

 Regular Rate of Pay Final Rule

-Going into effect Jan.
+Going into effect on Jan.
 15, the Department of Labor’s final Regular Rate Rule under the FLSA marks the first significant change made to the law in over 50 years.
-The regular rate of pay is used to calculate the overtime rate of time and a half, and the changes are meant to clarify what employee benefits may be excluded from the regular rate of pay – including certain parking benefits, wellness programs and employee discounts.
+The regular rate of pay is used to calculate the overtime rate of time and a half, and the changes are meant to clarify what employee benefits may be excluded from the regular rate of pay – including certain parking benefits, wellness programs, and employee discounts.

 This information is provided as a courtesy, may change and is not intended as legal or tax guidance.
 Employers with questions or concerns outside the scope of a Payroll Service Provider are encouraged to seek the advice of a qualified CPA, Tax Attorney or Advisor.